Yemen pounded by war for five years

 Sanaa falls

-On July 8, 2014, Houthi fighters from the country's rebel Zaidi Shiite minority launch an offensive from their northern stronghold of Saada.
+On July 8, 2014, Houthi rebels from the country's Zaidi Shiite minority launch an offensive from their northern stronghold of Saada.

-In September, they enter Sanaa, seizing the government's headquarters.
+In September, they enter Sanaa, seizing the government headquarters.
 Days later, rebel leader Abdelmalek Al Houthi hails the "victory" of a "popular revolution".

 The rebels ally themselves with military units loyal to ex-president Ali Abdullah Saleh, who was forced to quit after a 2011 uprising.